Cakes da Killa: 2011: Career beginnings and Easy Bake Oven

-2012-15: The Eulogy, Hunger Pangs, and mainstream success
+2012–2015: The Eulogy, Hunger Pangs, and mainstream success

 Released for free on Mishka NYC's website, Bradshaw's second mixtape The Eulogy was released to overwhelming popularity when it was reviewed positively by Pitchfork.
 Miles Raymer of Pitchfork compared his raunchy style to Lil' Kim and praised the production of the mixtape.
 According to an interview in Paper Magazine, the mixtape's title originally referred to Bradshaw's plan to end his musical career after its release, but he's since changed his mind.

 Prior to making his rap career full-time, Bradshaw was an intern at Paper Magazine and worked in the nightlife industry, promoting parties and working doors in New York City.
 In May 2013, Bradshaw completed his bachelor's degree in fashion studies at Montclair State University.
 In September 2013, Bradshaw released an EP for his hit single "I Run This Club", which samples M.I.A.'s song by the same name from her 2010 mixtape Vicki Leekx.
 He later released a Remixes version of this EP which included features from Fat Tony, Siyoung, and Spank Rock on the title track.

 In June 2014, Bradshaw released a nine-track mixtape titled Hunger Pangs.
 To promote this mixtape, Bradshaw appeared on the Hot 97 radio show Ebro in the Morning where he freestyled live on air.
 Throughout the interview, Bradshaw's sexuality kept being a topic of discussion, with Ebro calling him a "gay rapper" and Bradshaw correcting him to call himself "a rapper that happens to be gay".

 In 2015, Bradshaw released a 5 track EP titled #IMF (In My Feelings), which chronicled a modern-day tale of star crossed lovers from inception to resolution.

-2016-present: Hedonism and MUVALAND
+2016–present: Studio albums

 In October 2016, Bradshaw released his highly anticipated debut album Hedonism on Ruffians.
-Through this body of work, Bradshaw moved past his critic's labels and further solidified his own unique place in hip-hop.
 In October 2019, Bradshaw appeared on the Netflix reality competition Rhythm + Flow, where he auditioned in front of Cardi B, Jadakiss, and Fat Joe.
-Following this appearance, Bradshaw has released a handful of singles in 2020, most recently "DON DADA" off his EP MUVALAND, which was released in November 2020.
+Following this appearance, Bradshaw has released a handful of singles in 2020, most recently "Don Dada" off his EP Muvaland, which was released in November 2020.

+In 2022, Bradshaw released his second studio album, Svengali.